 Anyone residing in the Oregon Public Library District of first grade age or older is entitled to his or her own library card.
 A juvenile application form must be filled out and signed in person by a parent or legal guardian who assumes responsibility for materials checked out by a child.
 After age 18, a patron should fill out an adult card and will be considered responsible for the materials they check out.

 are valid for a period of three years and can be renewed once expired.
-Proof of identification and residence must be shown in order to renew the card.
+Proof of identification and residence must be shown in order to acquire or renew a card.
 If the card is lost or destroyed before the expiration date, a fee of $1.00

 is charged for the replacement card.

 require a copy of the tax bill showing Oregon Public Library District taxes included.
 A non-resident taxpayer card expires in one year and may be renewed when showing a new tax statement.